ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Validations.md

 The `NestedValidator` is designed to allow the `govuk_error_summary` method to render error messages that occurred on nested objects.
-This validator will work with a single nested object or an array (i.e. has_many) of nested object.
+This validator will work with a single nested object or an array (i.e. has_many) of nested objects.

 When validating an array of objects a `name` variable is passed into the I18n resolver for the error message, by default this is an integer (starting at 1) for the position